-When mortgage rates are creeping up in a housing market, buyers that need to keep within a specific monthly payment range will sometimes turn to an adjustable-rate mortgage loan.
-An adjustable-rate mortgage, or ARM, is a loan where the interest rate charged on the outstanding balance will adjust from time-to-time based on market conditions.
+When mortgage rates are creeping up in a housing market, buyers who need to stay within a specific monthly payment range will sometimes turn to an adjustable-rate mortgage (ARM).
+An ARM is a loan in which the interest rate charged on the outstanding balance will adjust from time to time based on market conditions.

 On the other hand, if the current rates are low and you would like to lock in and not take a gamble on fluctuating rates, you can get the more standard fixed-rate loan.
 The rate for this loan will stay the same throughout the loan term, whether the market rates go up or down.